-One in five British children lives below the poverty line, new research reveals.
+One in five British children lives below the poverty line, new

 The Campaign to End Child Poverty is publishing figures today showing that 20.2 per cent of British children are classified as below the poverty line, before housing costs.